ecmwf/infero/docs/index.rst

 License
 -------
-*Infero* is available under the open source `Apache License`__.
+*Infero* is available under the open source `Apache License Version 2`__.
 In applying this licence, ECMWF does not waive the privileges and immunities granted to it by virtue of its status as an intergovernmental organisation nor does it submit to any jurisdiction.